Implicit Counterfactual Data Augmentation for Robust Learning: Implicit Counterfactual Data Augmentation

-Notably, the underlying augmentation strategy of ICDA has distinct differences from current implicit semantic augmentation methods, including ISDA, RISDA, and MetaSAug: \begin{itemize} \item Their motivations are different.
-ICDA aims to generate more data for content and distribution counterfactuals and thus breaks spurious correlations, while the existing methods generate diverse semantic data. \item Their granularities are different.
-The augmentation strategy in ICDA is sample-wise, which is fine-grained and pinpoint, while current schemes involve class-wise strategies.
-Additionally, ICDA utilizes the information in the spuriously correlated classes, while ISDA and MetaSAug only use that in the ground-truth class. \item ICDA highlights the augmentation strength, which is crucial in an augmentation strategy as inappropriate class and attribute distributions always cause spuriousness.
-However, it is overlooked by the existing methods. \end{itemize} Section~VI further demonstrates ICDA's superiority against current methods from a regularization perspective.
+Notably, \zxl{our augmentation strategy} has distinct differences from current \zxl{semantic} augmentation methods: \begin{itemize}[itemsep=2pt, parsep=0pt] \item Their motivations are different. \zxl{Our strategy} aims to generate more \zxl{counterfactual} data for breaking spurious correlations, while the existing methods \zxl{only} generate diverse semantic data. \item Their granularities are different. \zxl{Our} augmentation strategy is sample-wise, which is fine-grained and pinpoint, while current schemes involve class-wise strategies. \item \zxl{Our strategy} highlights the augmentation strength, which is crucial in an augmentation strategy, as inappropriate class and attribute distributions always cause spuriousness.
+However, it is overlooked by the existing methods. \end{itemize}